 In some places it is arranged in small egg-shaped knolls with their long axes running down the glen in the direction of the ice.
 Craigencoon cottage is sited on a feature of glacial deposition big enough to be called a drumlin, but the many smaller ones are best seen around Auchenbrack, on the slopes of Court Hill or on Cormilligan Bottom.

-The large area of Cormilligan Bottom up Kirkconnel Glen is covered in these depositional mounds, as shown on PHOTO *B and they make it a really hummocky bottom.
+The large area of Cormilligan Bottom up Kirkconnel Glen is covered in these depositional mounds, as shown on in the image above and they make it a really hummocky bottom.

 Where cut into by rivers or machinery, the contents of these knolls can be clearly seen.
 The forestry quarry just north of Appin has a superb section.